WHAT WAS LIVE 8 AND WHY DID IT HAPPEN?

 We would love to hear if you attended any one of these concerts.
 To get in touch with us click here or comment below.

-There's one big thing that sets us apart from our competition.
+There's one big thing that sets Forest Radio apart from our competition.
 We do it all for free.
 From the very beginning our aim was to create a radio station we would want to listen to.
-Twenty two years later and Forest Radio is the fastest growing internet radio stations in Essex.
+Twenty three years later Forest Radio is the fastest growing internet radio station in Essex.
 But in order for us to continue playing the good time oldies we need your help.

 Here's one of our potted histories.
 Everything you need to know about a band or artist we play on Classic Hits Forest Radio all squeezed into 500 words (ish) (just in case you were going to count).
 So pull up a chair and find out everything you need to know about Duran Duran.
 But don't get too comfy, it is only 500 words (ish).